FGMEMBERS/bluebird/readme.txt

   Free fall with or without a parachute at terminal velocity.
   Cockpit display screens ready to be filled with multiplayer, weather radar, gps maps, etc.
+  Walker can walk out and in through the hatches, around on the ground, jump out and parachute to ground, or climb non-vertical walls.
+  Multiplayer

   Support for next OSG version:
      start with aircraft=bluebird-osg